Frequently Asked Questions

 .
 In general, student support, academic support, and administrative services are being provided at a distance, except for limited functions that cannot be performed remotely.

 My program was allowed to meet in person this Fall 2020 term, will that change?

 The limited exceptions currently permitted for Fall 2020 and Spring 2021 are being allowed to continue under the current stay-at-home orders

 .
 At this time, all new requests for on-site courses and activities are on hold.
 For approved activities, departments are asked to limit the number of people on site and limit the time any individual stays on site to the extent possible.

 Has the virus spread from an infected person to others on site?

 While students and employees have reported cases, we have received zero reports of the virus spreading from an infected person to any other person at our campuses or District sites.
-Additionally, the Coast District has zero reports of loss of life or lasting disability from COVID-19 among our employees and students.
-A portion of that may be good fortune, yet efforts to keep the number of people at our sites low, requirement that masks be worn on site, and distance keeping between those on site are likely the major reasons we have avoided further spread and harm.
+The Coast District is keeping the number of people at our sites low, requiring that masks be worn on site, and taking steps to maintain distance between those on site.

 What is the process for reporting a suspected case of the virus?